David Glawe: Personal life

-When Glawe was confirmed he was the highest ranking openly gay LGBTQ U.S. Government Official, the first LGBTQ individual to be nominated by a Republican President, was supported and introduced at his confirmation hearing by the most senior Republican Senator from Iowa, Chuck Grassley, and is the first LGBTQ official to lead a U.S. intelligence organization.
+When Glawe was confirmed he was the highest ranking openly gay LGBTQ2SA+ U.S. Government Official, the first LGBTQ2SA+ individual to be nominated by a Republican President, was supported and introduced at his confirmation hearing by the most senior Republican Senator from Iowa, Chuck Grassley, and is the first LGBTQ official to lead a U.S. intelligence organization.

 He currently resides with his husband and two children in the Washington D.C. metro area.